TypQxQ/Klipper_ToolChanger/README.md

     * Use for example 0.1 to change immediately to standby temperature.
   * `SHTDWN_TIMEOUT` - Time in seconds to wait from docking tool to shutting off the heater, optional.
     * Use for example 86400 to wait 24h if you want to disable shutdown timer.
-* `Tn` - T0, T1, T2, etc...
-A select command is created for each tool.
 * `SET_GLOBAL_OFFSET` - Set a global offset that can be applied to all tools
   * `X` / `Y` / `Z` - Set the X/Y/Z offset position
   * `X_ADJUST` / `Y_ADJUST` / `Z_ADJUST` - Adjust the X/Y/Z offset position incramentally